ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_aci.rst

 After registering the return values of the aci_tenant task as shown above, you can access all tenant information from variable ``all_tenants``.

-Running on the control node locally ...................................
+Running on the controller locally ...................................
-As originally designed, Ansible modules are shipped to and run on the remote target(s), however the ACI modules (like most network-related modules) do not run on the network devices or control node (in this case the APIC), but they talk directly to the APIC's REST interface.
+As originally designed, Ansible modules are shipped to and run on the remote target(s), however the ACI modules (like most network-related modules) do not run on the network devices or controller (in this case the APIC), but they talk directly to the APIC's REST interface.

 For this very reason, the modules need to run on the local Ansible control node (or are delegated to another system that *can* connect to the APIC).